chrisisler/devbox/dotfiles/README.md

-## dotfiles
+# dotfiles

-Dotfiles are separated into their own image to enable quick modify and rebuild cycles, as config changes quite often.
+Dotfiles are separated into their own Docker image to enable quick modify and rebuild cycles, as config changes quite often.

 ## Run